WebOrigami/docs/src/content/framework/intro2.md

 Since the function the formula calls is regular JavaScript, you can use that JavaScript to create HTML by any means you like.
 If the function is asynchronous, Origami will `await` the result before serving it to the browser.
 With that, you should be able to do essentially anything you want in the JavaScript function to create any HTML result.

-A function like `greet` here is essentially transforming a single piece of data from one form (a string) into a different form — HTML intended for presentation.
-But the function and the formula that invokes it could just as easily be transforming the data into other forms; there's nothing special about HTML here.
+A function like `greet` here is essentially transforming a bit of data from one form into another.
+Here `greet` is just transforming a string name to a string greeting.
+The function and the formula that invokes it could just as easily be transforming the data into other forms; there's nothing special about text here.

 Next: [Transformations](intro3.html) »